The long-legged Serval, here in the Ngorongoro Crater, by Francesco Veronesi.

 Lion, Leopard, Cheetah, African Elephant, Giraffe, Hippopotamus, Black Rhinoceros,

-Spotted Hyaena, Burchell's Zebra, Blue Wildebeest, African Buffalo, Serval, (Eastern) Black-and-white Colobus Monkey, Olive
+Spotted Hyaena, Burchell's Zebra, Blue Wildebeest, African Buffalo, Serval, (Eastern) Black-and-white Colobus Monkey,

-Thomson's Gazelles, Klipspringer and Comores Flying Fox.
-Also a chance of Aardvark, Aardwolf, Crested Porcupine
+Klipspringer and Comores Flying Fox.
+Also a chance of Aardvark, Aardwolf and Crested Porcupine, and an outside chance of

 Reptiles, Amphibians and Fish

-Nile Crocodile, Whale Shark (mostly Feb-Mar and Aug-Sep) and
+Nile Crocodile, Whale Shark (Oct-Mar) and

 many coral reef fish.